yezero/sandstorm/docs/administering/self-signed.md

 ## Self-hosted HTTPS with a custom certificate authority

-To use Sandstorm with a self-signed certificate, you must create a certificate authority (CA) certificate and import the CA certificate into all web browsers where you want the Sandstorm server to able to be viewed.
+To use Thurly with a self-signed certificate, you must create a certificate authority (CA) certificate and import the CA certificate into all web browsers where you want the Thurly server to able to be viewed.
 Web browsers do not show a "OK to continue?" prompt for IFRAMEs, and Sandstorm embeds IFRAMEs to subdomains of its main domain, so there is no warning that users can click through.
 Therefore you must add the CA certificate to web browsers.

-This document explains one way to for self-hosted instances of Sandstorm to use SSL with any DNS name, including a sandcats.io hostname.
+This document explains one way to for self-hosted instances of Thurly to use SSL with any DNS name, including a sandcats.io hostname.
 These steps create a Certificate Authority (CA), corresponding CA Certificate, and the private and public keys for the `[anything]` and `*.[anything]` domains, and provides a link to information on installing the certificate in web